Edward Leung: Early life

 Edward Leung was born into a wealthy family in Wuhan, Hubei, China.
 He moved to Hong Kong at the age of one with his mother.
-His great-grandfather was killed by the Communist Party of China and his properties were confiscated.
+His great-grandfather was killed by the Chinese Communist Party and his properties were confiscated.
 Leung's grandfather studied in British Hong Kong, later returned to Shanghai to study Economic Management at Shanghai Institute of Finance and Economics (now Shanghai University of Finance and Economics).
 In 1953, Leung's grandfather graduated from the university, and was allocated to work in Xinjiang Province Bureau of Mine for seven years, later resided in Zhuhai.

 In 1979, the rehabilitation policy after Cultural Revolution returned the previously confiscated properties to Leung's family.
 In Summer 1990, Leung's father met his wife in Wuhan, the couple registered in Wuhan and Leung's mother resigned her job shortly after.
 On 2 June 1991, Leung was born in Hubei Province.
 In the following year, Leung followed his mother to reside in Hong Kong.
 In 2000, Leung's parents invested in restaurants in Wuhan, but took a loss due to SARS and Avian Influenza.

 Leung's father was a college teacher with expertise in Chinese history, Chinese language and Buddhism.
 He had a strong interest in contemporary Chinese history and taught Leung histories of Hong Kong and world history.
 Leung's mother worked as a housewife after moving to Hong Kong and later worked as a tutor, teaching Leung literacy.